crguezl/pl-nextra/pages/challenges/egg-interpreter/maps.md

 # Maps in Egg

-Add a function `Map` to the Egg interpreter allowing the creation of Map-like objects.
+Using your egg-parser and egg-interpreter repo assignments, add a function `Map` to the Egg interpreter allowing the creation of Map-like objects.
 Extend also the `topEnv` JS function `element` so that the following Egg program
 works: